The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 What proportion of the population receives social assistance?

-The proportion of people under 65 receiving AISH has increased consistently since 1997, crossing 2 per cent for the first time in 2022-23.
+The proportion of individuals under 65 receiving AISH has steadily increased since 1997, reaching 1.9% in 2021-22 and remaining at that level through the present.

 Who is receiving social assistance (disaggregated data)?